noahlevenson/wasm-cv/week4/talk/readme.txt

 This week:

-- The meaning(lessness) of C++ scope in a wasm project and the difficulty of managing memory
+- The meaning(lessness) of C++ scope in a wasm project, crossing the boundary and the difficulty of managing memory

 - Software design for wasm projects: Avoiding frequent data transactions with the 90/10 philosophy